-When our partners suffer, we hope to show them full support.
+When our partners suffer, whether it’s your husband, wife, boyfriend, or girlfriend, we hope to show them full support.
 But knowing how to help an emotionally unavailable partner can be tough.
 This should help.

 Following my recent article, “What Being Emotionally Unavailable Really Means and Why Men Do It,” I could see from the comments that there was a general consensus that a man’s partner, and how safe he felt in the relationship, has a big impact on how likely he is to show up and open up.